The FFI Virtual Study Group: Next Gen Practitioners

 Code of conduct

-The Group members are expected to observe to the FFI Code of Ethics.
+The Group members are expected to observe to the FFI Professional Best Practices.
 Discussions held during Group meetings or on the group private discussion board are confidential and should not be shared outside of the Group.

 The group is limited to 15 members.
 All Study Group members are required to be members of FFI in good standing.